Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 Learn more on **[Account Abstraction Layer](/developers/category/aa-layer)**
 :::

-### 🛠️ Detailed logs for garbled circuit generation and metadata preparation
+### 🛠️ VCA Token Generation and Metadata Preparation

 The following logs represent the backend activity triggered by a mobile app requesting a new secure visual validation i.e `VCA token` generation.
 This includes: